Like the smell of a new car rolling off the forecourt, there’s something special about being the first person to live in a property.

 New-build properties can sometimes decrease in value in the early years after buying one, so ensuring you pay a price that works for you can help negate this.

 If you feel a new-build is overpriced, make the developer an offer.

-They can refuse this, of course, but sometimes, even if you can’t win the day on price, you can convince them to add things into the deal, like show home furnishings or covering your legal fees.
+They can refuse this, of course, but sometimes, even if you can’t win the day on price, you can convince them to add things into the deal, like show home furnishings or covering your legal fees or stamp duty.

 As with anything, if you don’t ask, you don’t get.

 Having a sound knowledge of the local property market conditions when you come to make an offer can also pay dividends.

 Find out how many homes have been sold at the development you’re looking at and what prices those properties sold for.

 Knowing all this information can put you in a great position to negotiate a bargain.

 Council tax on new-build properties

 Council tax bands, which determine how much you pay your local authority, are calculated based on a property’s value on April 1, 1991.